I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 Observations

-- The agent correctly analyzed policy documents and returned judgments with reasoning based on the presence of wildcards and the scope of permissions
+- The agent correctly parsed the policy documents and returned judgments citing the presence or absence of wildcards and the scope of permissions as grounds

-$contains()-based branching in the Choice state worked as intended - When specifying a non-existent role name, the first SDK call (GetAttachedPolicies) resulted in a NoSuchEntity error and execution failure.
-Since Catch is only defined on the Evaluate state, errors from IAM calls are not caught
+$contains()in the Choice state worked as intended - When specifying a non-existent role name, the first SDK call (GetAttachedPolicies) resulted in a NoSuchEntity error and execution failure.
+Since Catch is only defined for the Evaluate state, errors from IAM calls are not caught

 - Token usage is proportional to the number of input policies.
 Latency during standalone boto3 verification was approximately 2–5 seconds